Haitian-Led Relief Effort to Deliver 30,000 Liters of Clean Water Per Day to Earthquake Survivors

 “This relief effort is very personal for me, as one of the cities hardest hit, Les Cayes, is my hometown,” said Getro Deliscas, GivePower’s Solar Water Farm Site Manager in Haiti.
 “While it breaks my heart to see Haiti suffering again, this emotion only drives me to do more to help my Haitian brothers and sisters.
 I am grateful to be in a position where I can be of assistance, and I am grateful to GivePower and our partners for their support as we act quickly to deliver critical water to those who need it most.”

-“Clean water is a necessity every day, and especially in a disaster situation,” said John Lyon, CEO and President of World Hope International, which launched the Solar Water Farm with GivePower in La Gonâve last year.
+“Clean water is a necessity every day, and especially in a disaster situation,” said John Lyon, former CEO and President of World Hope International, which launched the Solar Water Farm with GivePower in La Gonâve last year.
 “We’ve mobilized a rapid humanitarian response in the aftermath of another powerful earthquake to hit Haiti thanks to the incredible talent and hard work of local staff, such as Getro.
 His leadership is a perfect example of our mission in action; empowering people with tools to solve big problems in their own communities.”

 With support from World Hope International, CORE, WISH and World Central Kitchen, Deliscas, his team, and a host of local volunteers bottled and delivered an initial 9,500 liters of water to communities at the epicenter of the 7.2 magnitude earthquake on Tuesday.
 Amazon’s donation of 17,000 20-liter containers to World Hope International will enable the daily deliveries to grow in the coming days.
 The Solar Water Farm will continue to meet the water needs of the local La Gonâve community in addition to supporting the disaster response.